Tennis-Karatsev outclasses Murray to take Sydney title | Sports-Games

 Murray, playing in his first final since the European Open in Antwerp in October 2019, started tentatively and was broken in the first game of the match as Karatsev raced into an early lead after a couple of solid holds.
 Three-times major winner Murray struggled on serve throughout the opening set, landing just 48% of his first serves and committing four double faults.

-The second set began much like the first as the 28-year-old Karatsev broke early to seize the advantage, consistently hurting Murray with a barrage of powerful winners from the back of the court.
-Murray showed glimpses of his old self in the fifth game that lasted nearly 13 minutes as the Briton battled valiantly to get a break back, but Karatsev weathered the storm and held on, eventually taking the match in one hour 32 minutes to claim his third career title.
+The second set began much like the first as Karatsev broke early to seize the advantage, consistently hurting Murray with a barrage of powerful winners from the back of the court.
+Murray showed glimpses of his old self in the fifth game that lasted nearly 13 minutes as the Briton battled valiantly to get a break back, but Karatsev weathered the storm and held on, eventually taking the match in one hour 32 minutes.

+"It was a tricky moment in the second set, 3-1 service game, 15-40.
+It was important moment to keep the level, keep the serve," added Karatsev, who takes on Spaniard Jaume Munar in the first round of the Australian Open on Monday.
+Murray, who has faced lengthy layoffs following two hip surgeries, said in an on-court interview: "I'd like to thank my team for all their help this week.
+First time back in the final for three years, it has been a long road to get here, but thanks for your help."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)